This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What to Tell Your Patients

-Scripted language your team can use at discharge or during post-op calls.
+Scripted language your team can use at consultations and follow-up visits.

 Patient Talking Points